 Participants

-The study population comprised 2074 Jewish Israeli youth from the general community (825 boys and 1249 girls), age 12-19 (M = 16.14, SD = 1.35), all enrolled in the eighth (n= 94), ninth (n= 317), tenth (n = 464), eleventh (n = 490), and twelfth (n = 682) grades.
+The study population comprised 2,074 Jewish Israeli adolescents from the general community (825 males and 1,249 females), aged 12–19 (M = 16.14, SD = 1.35), all enrolled in the eighth (n= 94), ninth (n= 317), tenth (n = 464), eleventh (n = 490), and twelfth (n = 682) grades.
 Most (96%) were native Israelis.
-Socioeconomically, 0.3% reported very worse, 3.8% worse, 61.7% good%, and 33.9% very good.
-The sample comprised 997 (48.1%) self-defined religious individuals, 391 (18.9%) traditional, 587 (28.3%) secular and 99 (4.8%) Ultra-orthodox ones.
+Socioeconomically, 0.3% of participants described their level as being very bad, 3.8% bad, 61.7% good%, and 33.9% very good.
+In terms of religious affiliation, the sample consisted of 997 (48.1%) self-reported religious individuals, 391 (18.9%) traditional, 587 (28.3%) secular, and 99 (4.8%) ultra-Orthodox.

 Measures

 Sociodemographic.
-Adolescents reported their age (12-14, 15-17, 18-19), biological sex (boys, girls), religiosity (secular, traditional, religious, ultra-orthodox), immigration (Israeli, immigrant), and socio-economic status (SES; very good, good, bad, very bad).
+Adolescents reported their age group (12–14, 15–17, 18–19 years), biological sex (male, female), religiosity (secular, traditional, religious, ultra-Orthodox), immigration status (Israeli, immigrant), and socioeconomic status (or SES, divided into the categories of very good, good, bad, and very bad).

-Screener for Substance and Behavioral Addictions (Schluter et al., 2018).
-The SSBA is a short screening instrument for measuring self-attributed addiction problems in the general population.
-The SSBA is comprised of four self-report item stems, each reflecting a distinct sign or symptom of potentially problematic involvement (“I did it too much;” “Once I started, I couldn't stop;” “I felt I had to do it in order to function;” and “I continued to do it, even though it caused problems”) administered for each of four substances (alcohol, tobacco, cannabis, and cocaine), and six behaviors (gambling, shopping, videogaming, eating, sexual activity, and working [In the present study, since we pass to youth, I adapt the questionnaire instead of 'working' for the 'social network']).
-Each item is rated in terms of frequency in the previous 12 months on a 5-point Likert scale: 0 = None of the time, 1 =A little of the time, 2 = Some of the time, 3 = Most of the time, and 4 = All of the time.
-Two additional response options were available: “I didn't do this at all” and “Don't know/prefer not to say.”
-Participants endorsing either of these latter response options were excluded from the present analyses.
+The Screener for Substance and Behavioral Addictions (SSBA) (Schluter et al., 2018).
+The SSBA is a brief screening instrument for measuring self-attributed addiction problems in the general population.
+It is comprised of four self-report items, each reflecting a distinct sign or symptom of potentially problematic involvement (“I did it too much;” “Once I started, I couldn’t stop;” “I felt I had to do it in order to function;” and “I continued to do it, even though it caused problems”), administered for each of four substances (alcohol, tobacco, cannabis, and cocaine), and six behaviors (gambling, shopping, videogaming, eating, sexual activity, and working [because the focus is on adolescents, in the present study, I adapted the questionnaire to “social networking” instead of “working”]).
+Participants were asked to rate each item in terms of frequency in the previous 12 months on a 5-point Likert scale: 0 = none of the time, 1 =not much of the time, 2 = some of the time, 3 = most of the time, and 4 = all of the time.
+Two additional response options were available: “I didn’t do this at all” and “Don’t know/I prefer not to say.”
+Those who chose either of these latter response options were excluded from the analysis.
 Participants were also provided with brief definitions of each behavior.
-To reduce the risk that participants would misunderstand what types of problems the questions are meant to address, the descriptions for behaviors that are involved in order disorders (namely eating and sex) included excessive involvement.
-In the current study, I did an average for the four questions, participants who got an average score of 2 or higher in a self-defined addiction, I defined them as having an addiction.
-Coefficient alpha was 0.85.
+To reduce the risk that participants would misunderstand what types of problems the questions were meant to address, descriptions of excessive behavior were provided explaining the symptoms of certain disorders (namely related to food and sex).
+I calculated an average score for the four questions; participants who obtained an average score of 2 or higher for a self-perceived addiction were defined as having an addiction.
+The coefficient alpha was 0.85.

 Procedure